FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+I didn't have much time to work on this lab so I'd like to do a lot more in part 2.
+I definitely want to add some interactivity with the buttons.
+I was originally going to try to connect the clock to my Outlook calendar but couldn't figure out how to do that so I'll try that again in part 2.

 # Prep for Part 2